wxWidgets/wxWidgets/docs/gtk/install.md

    as gdb (or its many frontends).

  * `--enable-debug_flag` \n
-   Define __DEBUG__ and __WXDEBUG__ when compiling.
-This enable wxWidgets' very useful internal debugging tricks (such as automatically reporting illegal calls) to work.
-Note that program and library must be compiled with the same debug options.
+   Enable internal debugging checks, that are very useful during development and allow to diagnose illegal parameters to wxWidgets functions as long as the application doesn't predefine `NDEBUG` (see @ref overview_debugging).

  * `--enable-debug` \n
-   Same as --enable-debug_info and --enable-debug_flag together.
-Unless you have some very specific needs, you should use this option instead of --enable-debug_info/flag ones separately.
+   Same as `--enable-debug_info` and `--enable-debug_flag` together.
+Typically this is the option you want to use.

 To reduce the final libraries (or executables, when linking statically) size, many wxWidgets features may be disabled.
 Here